 Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)

 Patient education: High blood pressure in adults (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Clinical features, diagnosis, and natural history of lower extremity peripheral artery disease
+Clinical features and diagnosis of lower extremity peripheral artery disease

 Noninvasive diagnosis of arterial disease

 Percutaneous interventional procedures in the patient with lower extremity claudication